Glen Ellen is the place to build

 The TCAC maps and Affirmatively Furthering Fair Housing (AFFH) state law both call for the County Housing Element to address unfair opportunity hoarding.
 The north valley is a clear example of this.
 Housing, equity, and segregation issues need to be addressed right there by the County, not somewhere else.

 The County already has tons of open, rural space and within that great, natural bounty; the 12 USAs are the place to build.
-Hopefully Permit Sonoma will have the spine to put RHNA site inventory throughout the whole Valley unincorporated USA and not concentrate poverty in the primarily Latinx Springs Census Tract 1503.05 (Verano Ave to Madrone Rd, west of Hwy 12 about half way to Arnold) wy 1212whose demographic stats are like a mini-Roseland.
+Hopefully Permit Sonoma will have the spine to put RHNA site inventory throughout the whole Valley unincorporated USA and not concentrate poverty in the primarily Latinx Springs Census Tract 1503.05 (Verano Ave to Madrone Rd, west of Hwy 12 about half way to Arnold) whose demographic stats are like a mini-Roseland.

 If TCAC Highest Resource Opportunity areas are exactly where AFFH, low-income housing should go and strong inclusions in market rate projects are one of the main ways to get these units now, why should Glen Ellen get a pass on equity?
 Why was even a modest rezoning in downtown Glen Ellen resisted as if to destroy the character of the whole place?
 What if no neighborhoods in Sonoma Valley want any density to disrupt to their “scale” and Sonoma is not taking any extra?
 How then the necessary scale in the Valley unincorporated USA to make meaningful inclusions or 100% affordable units?
 We can’t just externalize our housing equity issues to somewhere else based on arbitrary fire danger we all have no matter where we are in the Valley.